OPENAIRINTERFACE/openairinterface5g/doc/RUNMODEM.md

 `sudo RFSIMULATOR=127.0.0.1 ./nr-uesoftmodem --do-ra --rfsim --parallel-config PARALLEL_SINGLE_THREAD`

-## sa setup with OAI
+## SA setup with OAI

 The sa flag is used to run gNB in standalone mode.
-Currently OAI in NR standalone mode transmits and receives SIB1.
+Currently OAI in NR standalone mode transmits and receives SIB1 and triggers the RA procedure for initial access.

 In order to run gNB in standalone mode, the following flag is needed at gNB: